Bill of Rights Bill: Passage through Parliament

-The Bill was halted on 7 September 2022 before its second reading, at the time there was no plan to return it to Parliament.
-After the reinstatement of Dominic Raab as Lord Chancellor as part of Rishi Sunak’s first cabinet, it has been suggested the Bill will return to Parliament.
+The Bill was halted on 7 September 2022 before its second reading; at the time there was no plan to return it to Parliament.
+After the reinstatement of Dominic Raab as Lord Chancellor as part of Rishi Sunak’s first cabinet, it was suggested the Bill would return to Parliament.
+Alex Chalk in his role as Lord Chancellor confirmed as of 27 June 2023 that the Bill would not proceed any further.

 The Government had not published the details of the changes until the Bill was introduced into Parliament by the Lord Chancellor, Dominic Raab.
 During his introductory statement, the Lord Chancellor was censured by the Speaker, Lindsay Hoyle, for having inappropriately provided information to the press before making his statement in Parliament.
 The Speaker commented: 'yet again the media have been the first to know.
-I'm glad that the minister is making the statement, but he should have done that before speaking to the media.'
+I'm glad that the minister is making the statement, but he should have done that before speaking to the media.

 The Johnson Government did not undertake any public or Parliamentary scrutiny of the Bill before its presentation.
 This can be compared to the introduction of the Human Rights Act, which was preceded by a consultation paper, public and specialist scrutiny, and gained Labour and Liberal Democrat support before introduction to the House.
-The Joint Committee on Human Rights chair has written a letter to Dominic Raab, criticising the Government's failure to engage properly with the Independent Review, the Joint Committee's own work and the consultation responses to the Government's own consultation; according to the letter from the Joint Committee the Government has not made out the case for replacing the Human Rights Act.
+The Joint Committee on Human Rights chair wrote a letter to Dominic Raab, criticising the Government's failure to engage properly with the Independent Review, the Joint Committee's own work and the consultation responses to the Government's own consultation; according to the letter from the Joint Committee the Government had not made out the case for replacing the Human Rights Act.

-The Conservative Manifesto of 2019 set out an intention to 'update' the Human Rights Act 1998, but the Bill proposes significant reform to the operation of fundamental rights in the UK and repeals the Human Rights Act itself.
+The Conservative Manifesto of 2019 set out an intention to 'update' the Human Rights Act 1998, but the Bill proposed significant reform to the operation of fundamental rights in the UK and would have repealed the Human Rights Act itself.

-On 25 January 2023, the Justice Select Committee released a legislative scrutiny report on the Bill of Rights which concluded there was no case for the Bill.
+On 25 January 2023, the Joint Committee on Human Rights released a legislative scrutiny report on the Bill of Rights which concluded there was no case for the Bill.
 The Committee found ‘the Bill of Rights Bill not only lacks support, but has caused overwhelming and widespread concern … we do not think this is a Bill of Rights at all, and recommend that the title of the Bill is changed accordingly.
 In any case, the Government should not proceed with this Bill: it weakens rights protections, it undermines the universality of rights, it shows disregard for our international legal obligations.’

+On 27 June 2023, the Justice Secretary Alex Chalk confirmed to MPs that the government would not be proceeding with the Bill.